pgonzaleznetwork/HappySoup.io/README.md

 **Administrators**

-* Export all the metadata from page layout (fields, buttons, inline pages, etc) and export it to excel to review opportunities for optimization.
+* Find all the metadata used in page layout (fields, buttons, inline pages, etc) and export it to excel to review opportunities for optimization.
-* Know the impact of making changes to a field
+* Know the impact of making changes to a field, validation rule, etc - before you break anything!
 * Know where your metadata is used

 **Developers & Architects**